jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 As guests arrive:

 - Serve drinks and small appetizers
-- Guests arrive at the Larrabee home for a formal dinner.
+- Guests arrive at the Roeder home for a formal dinner.
   - Encourage light conversation in character — mingle, establish relationships, and subtle tension.
   - Non-prying small talk until all guests arrive
 - Answer any gameplay questions